crazy-hair/roachslimes/docs/index.md

 nav_order: 0
 ---

+This documentation is a work in progress!
+If you have any questsions, feel free to send me a message request on discord at `crazy.hair`.

 # roachslimes

 A utilitarian DIY tracker design for [SlimeVR](https://docs.slimevr.dev/), with the intention of using the cheapest parts available in the smallest form factor possible, while maintaining quality, usability, and ability to be built by hand.